cvanlaw/chrisvanlaw.com/src/index.markdown

 #### Technical Lead | *February 2016 – September 2016*

-Design and develop products which enrich our managed service offerings, while providing tools for managing infrastructure in shared, dedicated, private/public VMware cloud, AWS, and Azure environments.
-Provide guidance regarding technical decisions and mentor team members to develop skills and best practices.
+Designed and developed products to enrich managed service offerings, while providing tools for managing infrastructure in shared, dedicated, private/public VMware cloud, AWS, and Azure environments.
+Provided guidance regarding technical decisions and mentored team members to develop skills and best practices.

 In addition to previous responsibilities:
 * Mentored team members in best practices for web services, automated testing, and design patterns